PixelVisionStudios/No-More-Saves/README.md

 ## Contributing and Bug Fixes

 If you'd like to contribute to the development or fix any bugs in this add-on, feel free to reach out to us.
 You can contact us directly or submit a pull request to this repository.
-Before submitting changes, make sure to thoroughly test the add-on in a controlled environment (more infoe is in the software disclaimer).

-**Note:** rimember to tern this off wen done cuz I have lost alot of progres wen i have forgoton to tern this off :/

 ## Disclaimer